-- D. Respondents must submit relevant case materials and names of any witnesses for the scheduled disciplinary hearing no later than three (3) calendar days prior to the hearing.
-Student Conduct & Conflict Resolution Services will provide the respondent with the names of any additional witnesses attending the hearing. - E. If the respondent chooses not to appear for a disciplinary hearing, the information supporting the allegations will be considered, and a decision will be made in the absence of the respondent. - F. The respondent may challenge a panel member or the hearing administrator on the ground of a conflict of interest.
-SCCRS will provide the names of all panel members and the hearing administrator to the respondent at least 3 days in advance of the proceeding.
-Hearing panel members may be disqualified by the hearing administrator if it is determined that a conflict of interest exists.
-A hearing administrator may be disqualified by a majority vote of the members of the hearing panel.
-Votes will be by secret ballot. - G. All hearings are closed to the public. - H. The hearing administrator will exercise control over the proceedings to avoid needless consumption of time and to achieve orderly completion of the hearing.
-Any person, including the respondent, who disrupts a hearing may be excluded by the hearing administrator for cause. - I. The university will make audio recordings of hearings for the purpose of review and appeals.
+- G. All hearings are closed to the public. - H. The hearing administrator will exercise control over the proceedings to avoid needless consumption of time and to achieve orderly completion of the hearing.
+Any person, including the respondent or the respondent's advisor, who disrupts a hearing may be excluded by the hearing administrator for cause. - I. The university will make audio recordings of hearings for the purpose of student review during the appeals process.
 The university does not provide copies of recordings from disciplinary hearings.
-The respondent may request to listen to the recording following the proceeding in the Student Conduct & Conflict Resolution Services office and may be accompanied by an advisor to do so.
-If a student is unable to physically access the audio recording of the hearing, they may request Student Conduct & Conflict Resolution Services to make a written transcript of the proceeding to access. - J. People presenting statements will be asked to affirm that their statements are truthful and may be subject to allegations of violating this Code by intentionally providing false information to the university. - K. People presenting statements, other than the respondent, will be excluded from the hearing except when providing statements to the hearing panel.
-All parties, the people making statements, and the public will be excluded during panel deliberations, which will not be recorded or transcribed. - L. The allegations against the respondent must be established by a preponderance of the evidence. - M. Formal rules of evidence will not be applicable in disciplinary proceedings conducted pursuant to this Code.
-The hearing administrator may exclude evidence that is irrelevant, unduly repetitious, or protected from disclosure based on privilege or confidentiality.
+The respondent may request to listen to the recording following the proceeding in the Office of Student Accountability and Restorative Practices office and may be accompanied by an advisor to do so.
+If the Office of Student Accountability and Restorative Practices, at its sole discretion, determines that a student is unable to access the audio recording of the hearing, and upon a student's request, the Office of Student Accountability and Restorative Practices will make a written transcript of the proceeding. - J. People presenting statements will be asked to affirm that their statements are truthful and may be subject to allegations of violating this Code by intentionally providing false information to the university. - K. People presenting statements, other than the respondent, will be excluded from the hearing except when providing statements to the hearing panel.
+All parties, the people making statements, and the public will be excluded during panel deliberations, which will not be recorded or transcribed. - L. The allegations against the respondent must be substantiated by a preponderance of the evidence. - M. Formal rules of evidence will not be applicable in disciplinary proceedings conducted pursuant to this Code.
+The hearing administrator may exclude evidence that is not relevant, unduly repetitious, or protected from disclosure based on privilege or confidentiality.
 The respondent may make a statement arguing certain evidence is not relevant.
-The hearing administrator will make a final decision whether or not to admit the evidence in question. - N. Respondents and the hearing panel will be afforded an opportunity to ask relevant questions of witnesses who make statements at the hearing. - O. Written statements will be admitted into evidence only if signed by the person submitting the written statement and witnessed by the Director of Student Conduct and Conflict Resolution Services or designee, or if notarized. - P. The panel will make a determination of responsibility based on the information presented in the disciplinary hearing and using the preponderance standard.
+The hearing administrator will make a final decision whether to admit the evidence in question. - N. Respondents and the hearing panel may ask relevant questions of witnesses who make statements at the hearing. - O. Written statements will be admitted into evidence only if signed by the person submitting the written statement and witnessed by the director of Student Accountability and Restorative Practices or designee, or if the written statement is sent from the witness' authenticated AU email address, or if notarized. - P. The panel will make a determination of responsibility based on the information presented in the disciplinary hearing and using the preponderance of the evidence standard.
 Both the findings and the sanctions determined by the hearing panel are recommendations to the Dean of Students or designee, who will render a final decision.
 The past disciplinary record of the respondent will be supplied to the panel during their deliberations only if a student is found responsible for the charges.

-XVII.
+XVI.
 PROCEDURES FOR DISCIPLINARY HEARING-LEVEL CONFERENCES